Home

 2022-05-23 20:19:20

-KYIV, Might 23 (Reuters) - A Ukrainian court sentenced a Russian soldier to life in jail on Monday for killing an unarmed civilian in the first warfare crimes trial arising from Russia's invasion.
+KYIV, Might 23 (Reuters) - A Ukrainian court docket sentenced a Russian soldier to life in jail on Monday for killing an unarmed civilian within the first conflict crimes trial arising from Russia's invasion.

-Decide Serhiy Agafonov mentioned Shishimarin, finishing up a "legal order" by a soldier of higher rank, had fired several photographs at the sufferer's head from an automated weapon. read more
+Decide Serhiy Agafonov stated Shishimarin, carrying out a "criminal order" by a soldier of upper rank, had fired a number of photographs on the victim's head from an automatic weapon. learn more

 Register now for FREE unlimited entry to Reuters.com